cne1x/sfcs/README.md

 ### Index growth (dimensionality)

 As new dimensions need to be indexed, there are two obvious ways this might be done:  horizontally and vertically.
+(And, of course, there are choices between those two extremes, if you have enough dimensions in the top-level curve.)

 #### Horizontal index growth